 The main goal of this certificate is to introduce students to the field of renewable energy.
 The intent is to help equip professionals in Silicon Valley with the knowledge that will help them advance in their present career or enter the renewable energy field.
 To enroll in this certificate an applicant should have a B.S. in Engineering from an accredited school and should maintain a grade point average of 3.0.
 As with most certificates in the Graduate School of Engineering, the requirement is 16 quarter units.
-Eight of these units are in Power Systems, four units are in Renewable Energy, with the remaining four units in Sustainability as shown below.
+Eight of these units are in Power Systems, eight units are in Renewable Energy.

 Required Courses (16 units total)

 - ELEN 280/MECH 287 Introduction to Alternative Energy Systems (2 units)